szczyglis-dev/map-markers-geocode/README.md

-**Javascript** | current release: **1.0.11** build 2022-04-30
+Release: **1.0.12** | build: **2024.08.26** | **Javascript**

 # Map Markers & Geocode

-Javascript code examples showing how to use markers and geocoding on map APIs using two different engines: **Google Maps** and **Open Street Map** (using the Leaflet library - https://leafletjs.com).
-The examples contain all the necessary libraries and have comments.
-The sample code can be used as a tutorial and training material when implementing your own solutions based on Google Maps or Open Street Map.
+Javascript code examples illustrating how to use markers and geocoding on map APIs with two different engines: **Google Maps** and **OpenStreetMap** (using the Leaflet library - https://leafletjs.com).
+The examples include all the necessary libraries and are well-commented.
+The sample code can be utilized as a tutorial and training material for implementing your own solutions based on Google Maps or OpenStreetMap.

 **The repository contains working code examples in 2 files:**

-`google_maps.html` - shows map marker placement and coordinate search with geocoding using Google Maps
+- `google_maps.html` - Demonstrates map marker placement and coordinate search with geocoding using Google Maps.

-`open_street_map.html` - shows map marker placement and coordinate search with geocoding using Open Street Map
+- `open_street_map.html` - Demonstrates map marker placement and coordinate search with geocoding using OpenStreetMap.

-Remember to define your API key in the Google Maps example, which should be entered at the bottom of the page in place of *{YOUR_API_KEY}*:
+Remember to define your API key in the Google Maps example, which should be inserted at the bottom of the page in place of **{YOUR_API_KEY}**:

 ```js
 <script src="https://maps.googleapis.com/maps/api/js?key={YOUR_API_KEY}&callback=initMap&v=weekly" async></script>
 ```

-# Online example:
+# Online example

 You can also see the live examples in action in the online demo at:

 ### https://szczyglis.dev/map-markers-geocode

-**INFO: The Google Maps online demo uses a developer API key with geocoding turned off.**
+**INFO: The Google Maps online demo uses a developer API key with geocoding disabled.**

 ![m1](https://user-images.githubusercontent.com/61396542/166086106-bcd24544-68ac-4e0b-8729-9c188af77ffa.png)